k Ayurvedic Kitchari Bowl k

 1 teaspoon ground turmeric (or fresh root if you can get it)

 1 teaspoon sea salt

-1 – 1.5 litre good quality organic vegetable stock
+1 – 1.5 litre good quality organic vegetable stock (hot from kettle)

 1 small crown broccoli finely chopped into an almost rice-like texture

 Big handful fresh coriander leaves (use the stalks when you add the veggies)

 1 cinnamon stick

 (optional garnish of hemp seed and nigella seeds)